-Criminal Minds To Close with Finesse – A Ten Episode 15th Season!
+Criminal Minds To Finish with Finesse – A Ten Episode 15th Season!

 Farewell and adieu to you fine Spanish ladies, farewell and adieu you ladies of Spain…

 CBS finally got it together and formally announced what we’ve heard for weeks.
 After the current season, Criminal Minds will get a 10-episode 15th season, and then call it quits.
 They’ll shoot the episodes concurrently with this season’s episodes to avoid possibly lengthy contract negotiations, then air them next season.

 The announcement is still very new and raw, and I have mixed feelings.
 I can say that the loss hasn’t really hit me, because they’ve just finished shooting the final episode of this season, and then we still get the 10 additional, which will make up season 15.
 It’s widely said that all good things must come to an end, so I guess it has to be met with acceptance, eventually.
 But I can tell you with all certainty that I am not ready.

 I appreciate having such a long heads-up.
 It helps to deal with the end if we have a lot of lead time to process, it just does.
 It also helps that they are ending it all together.
 That we don’t have to watch our beloved Dr. Reid walk away, or our Emily say goodbye once again.
 They are leaving our TV screens, but not our hearts, and the people who are responsible for making the show realize it.

 Executive Producer Harry Bring says: